zaanposni/vvspy/docs/help.md

 # Need Help?

+If you have any questions or you want to contribute to the project feel free to contact us.

-Feel free to open an issue on [Github](https://github.com/zaanposni/vvspy/).
+Otherwise, you can also just open an issue on [Github](https://github.com/zaanposni/vvspy/).